10 Unique Signs You’re The Kind of Person Everyone Wants to Be Around

 Getty Images

-You don’t feel the need to fill every moment with chatter.
-In group settings, you’re at ease during lulls in conversation.
-This relaxed attitude puts people at ease and shows confidence.
-It allows for natural pauses and reflection, making interactions more meaningful.
-Your comfort with silence creates space for other people to gather their thoughts and contribute when they’re ready.
+You don’t feel the need to fill every single second with chatter.
+In group settings, you’re at ease during those lulls in conversation that usually make other people panic and start talking about the weather.
+Having such a relaxed attitude puts everyone else at ease because it shows you’re confident enough to just exist without performing.
+It allows for natural pauses and reflection, making the actual conversation feel much more meaningful.
+Being comfortable with a bit of dead air creates space for other people to gather their thoughts and contribute when they’re actually ready, rather than feeling rushed.

 2. You remember small details about people’s lives.